- Process incoming samples by ensuring correct labeling, computer log-in, centrifugation, aliquoting, and storage.

-This part time, 32 hour position will be on the evening shift, 4-8 hour shifts per week and will require the chosen applicant to rotate weekends and holidays with other staff.
+This full time, 40 hour position will be on the midnight shift and will require the chosen applicant to rotate weekends and holidays with other staff.

 This position will require the following working conditions; Work with infectious disease and/or hazardous materials and exposure to noise and laboratory equipment.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.